cccties/chilo-producer/README.md

 ### About CHiLO Producer

 CHiLO Producer is a JAVA based software optimized for producing [CHiLO Book](https://github.com/cccties/CHiLO-Producer/wiki), meaning that it is an exclusive software for producing CHiLO Books.
-Hybrid CHiLO Book(EPUB3 format) and Web CHiLO Book(HTML5 format) can be produced  with the current version, however _"Embedded CHiLO Book is not embedded"_
+EPUB3 CHiLO Book and Web CHiLO Book(HTML5 format) can be produced  with the current version.

 This software is provided as a part of [_CHiLO_](http://www.cccties.org/en/activities/chilo/)Ⓡ.